It’s About Truth

 When I finally looked at it honestly, the math was uncomfortable.

-Almost all of my endurance had been spent just getting by.
+Most of my energy had been spent just getting by.

 Surviving expectations.